-Social Media is becoming another prime target for phishing.
+Social Media is becoming another prime target and a place to protect yourself from phishing attacks.
 In fact, according to Ian Trump of LogicNow:

 “One in five phishing attempts is made through social media.
 Some of these will be unsophisticated attempts to snare anyone who might miss-click, but others will be more targeted and try to fool people with specific information, attempting to drive the user to a fake website where they will enter their username and password.
 A compromised social media account has the potential to wreak further havoc, especially given the habit for people to use the same password over and over again for both work and personal accounts.”
 More info in this article.

-Have you been exposed to phishing attacks?
-How did you handle it?
+Have you been hacked?
+How do you protect yourself from phishing attacks?
+How do you handle it?
 Let us know in the comments below!